skunkiferous/jsonnet/README.md

 utl: The "utility" module
 log: The "logging" module.
 I try to collect all info/warn/errors and give them ALL at the END.
 int: The "big integer" module.
 Note: No work was done on optimizing for speed.
 spr: The "safe parser" module.
 "Safe" as in "does not crash with an error".
+Also supports enums and
-Also supports TSV files.
+     TSV files.

 spr needs a lot more testing.

-Support of "enums" and "maps/dicts" is still missing to achieve v0.1 "feature completeness".
+Support of "maps/dicts" is still missing to achieve v0.1 "feature completeness".

 run: